Odd Nerdrum: Early life

+Nerdrum was born in Sweden.
+His Norwegian parents were resistance fighters who had fled German-occupied Norway to Helsingborg, Sweden during World War II where Nerdrum, subsequently, was born.
+At the end of the war Nerdrum returned to Norway with his parents.
+By 1950 Nerdrum's parents had divorced leaving the mother to raise Odd and his younger brother.
+In 1993, Nerdrum discovered that his father was not his biological father; his mother had had a relationship with the architect David Sandved.
+Nerdrum was born from this liaison.

-Odd Nerdrum was born in Helsingborg, Sweden in 1944.
-His parents, Resistance fighters, had been sent to Sweden from German-occupied Norway to direct guerrilla activities from outside the country.
+Odd Nerdrum grew up as the son of lawyer and airline director Johan Nerdrum and shipowner's daughter Edith Marie (Lillemor) Nerdrum.
+He was born in Helsingborg, Sweden in 1944.
+His parents, then Resistance fighters, had been sent to Sweden from German-occupied Norway to direct guerrilla activities from outside the country.
 A year later, at the end of the war, Odd and his parents moved back to Norway.
-Lillemor, his mother, soon after went to New York to study at the Fashion Institute of Technology.
-The feeling of being unwanted and abandoned Nerdrum felt at this time would stay with him until he was in his late forties, and he often felt emotionally distanced.
+Lillemor, his mother, soon after, went to New York to study at the Fashion Institute of Technology.
+Nerdrum felt unwanted and abandoned; this feeling would stay with him until he was in his late forties.
 In 1950, Nerdrum's parents divorced, leaving Nerdrum's mother, Lillemor, to raise two small children, Odd, and his younger brother.

 Nerdrum's father, Johan Nerdrum, later remarried.
 Although he was supportive of Odd, he kept an emotional distance between himself and his son.
 At his death, Odd was asked not to attend the funeral.
 He found out three years later that Johan was not his biological father.
 Odd, was in fact, the result of a liaison between David Sandved and Lillemor.
 Lillemor and Sandved had had a relationship prior to Lillemor's marriage, and this was resumed during the war in a period when Johan was absent.
 Richard Vine, art critic, describes this episode in Nerdrum's life as one which created "a conflicted preoccupation with origins and personal identity", that "came natural to Nerdrum" and was represented in his pictures.
 He would go on to make paintings about these experiences.